“The Locket” (season 2, episode 16; originally aired 8/25/2000)

 Everyone believes he or she is the hero of his or her own story.
 That guiding principle seemingly explains much of “The Ugly Truth,” as Crichton, Aeryn, D’Argo, Zhaan, and Stark are forced by a particularly unpleasant bunch of aliens known as the Plokavians to explain just how Talyn’s cannon destroyed one of their ships.
 A conscious homage to Akira Kurosawa’s essential film Rashomon, the episode presents five subtly—and, sometimes, not so subtly—different interpretations of the same basic chain of events.
 The episode is instructive in the ways it reveals how the shipmates see one another, how they see themselves, and how they feel it’s best to deal with truth-obsessed, weapons-dealing aliens; director Tony Tilse subtly reconfigures the camera angles and the performances in each scene, all the better to illustrate the crew members’ divergent recollections.
 But this isn’t just an exploration of the subjectivity of memory, as the real underlying motivations of “The Ugly Truth” don’t truly snap into place until the end of the episode, when the characters finally reveal just why they told their stories the way they did.
 The characters regain some of the nobility they seemingly lost while telling what appeared to be their self-serving versions of events.
 The characters on Farscape really are heroes, but they are heroes on their own maddening terms.

 There are only a handful of conclusions about the crewmates’ interrelationships that can really be easily drawn; almost everything we think we learn here requires qualification and further consideration.
 It’s readily apparent that Aeryn still has little patience for Zhaan, as indicated by her unique recollection that the Delvian needed to meditate on everything said before so much as volunteering a preliminary opinion.
 It’s the most obviously wishy-washy characterization on display in the episode, and it’s hardly surprising that Aeryn, for all her growth and increased tolerance, still finds Zhaan to be so useless when it comes to matters practical.
 What is rather more surprising is the fact that Zhaan seems to see Crichton much the same way as Aeryn sees her.
-That portrayal of John doesn’t seem to square with the amount of faith Zhaan puts John to make the right decision elsewhere—most notably in “Out Of Their Minds,” an episode that happens to be mentioned quite a bit over the course of this story.
+That portrayal of John doesn’t seem to square with the amount of faith Zhaan displays elsewhere that John will make the right decision—most notably in “Out Of Their Minds,” an episode that happens to be mentioned quite a bit over the course of this story.

 There are four main possible explanations to explain this apparent inconsistency.
 The first is the least interesting; namely, the writers decided it would be funny to portray Crichton this way during one of the testimonies, and Zhaan’s seemed as good as any.
 The second possibility is that Zhaan does trust John implicitly once his mind is made up, but she finds his decision-making process nigh incomprehensible, and so his attempts to puzzle out the latest unfathomable situation strike her as foolish.
 The third explanation is an obvious one, but it’s frequently overlooked in narrative fiction, particularly in sci-fi: Zhaan’s opinion could always have changed.
 She might have taken note of Crichton’s increasing instability and decided he’s not nearly as dependable as he once was.
 Admittedly, that would require her to draw some fairly sizeable conclusions from “My Three Crichtons,” “Beware Of Dog,” and “The Locket”—after all, they didn’t really interact at all in the “Look At The Princess” trilogy or “Won’t Get Fooled Again”—but those episodes actually do show John growing ever more unreasonable and unreliable.
 On balance, I’d say this is at best a small part of what’s going on in Zhaan’s recollection, but it’s a good reminder going forward that Crichton could be gradually alienating those who trust him.